-Subject Name Geography Exam Board Edexcel Course Code 9GEO Course Essential: A strong interest in the subject requirements GCSE Geography 6 or above Desirable: Participation in Duke of Edinburgh Award at Bronze level or above Aims of the course Why study Geography at 6th form? because you want to develop and apply an understanding of geographical concepts and processes to understand and interpret our changing world because you would like to increase your awareness of the complexity of interactions within and between societies, economies, cultures and environments at scales from local to global because you want to become a global citizen who recognise the challenges of sustainability for the future and the implications for your own and others' lives because it will help you to improve as a critical and reflective learner aware of the importance of attitudes and values, including your own because you want to become adept in the use and application of skills and new technologies through your geographical studies both in and outside the classroom ultimately because you are inspired by the world around you, and gain enjoyment and satisfaction from your geographical studies and understand its relevance A level Curriculum 3 exams - Summer Y13 Paper 1 - Physical Geography 30% of A level 2 hour 15 min exam, short structured questions and extended answers Students will study physical topics including: • Tectonic processes and hazards • Landscape systems, processes and change - Coasts • The water cycle and water insecurity • The carbon cycle and energy security Paper 2 - Human Geography 30% A level 2 hour 15 min exam, short structured questions and extended answers Students will study human topics including: • Globalisation • Diverse places • Superpowers • Global development and connections - Human Rights, Health and Intervention
+Subject Name Geography Exam Board Edexcel Course Code 9GEO Course Essential: A strong interest in the subject requirements GCSE Geography 6 or above requirements Georgiaphy of above Desirable: Participation in Duke of Edinburgh Award at Bronze level or above Tarrierpanion in Bane of Earne argin invara at Bronze level of above Aims of the course Why study Geography at 6 th form? because you want to develop and apply an understanding of geographical concepts and processes to understand and interpret our changing world because you would like to increase your awareness of the complexity of interactions within and between societies, economies, cultures and environments at scales from local to global because you want to become a global citizen who recognise the challenges of sustainability for the future and the implications for your own and others' lives because it will help you to improve as a critical and reflective learner aware of the importance of attitudes and values, including your own because you want to become adept in the use and application of skills and new technologies through your geographical studies both in and outside the classroom ultimately because you are inspired by the world around you, and gain enjoyment and satisfaction from your geographical studies and understand its relevance understand its relevance A level Curriculum 3 exams - Summer Y13 A level Culliculum Paper 1 - Physical Geography 30% of A level 2 hour 15 min exam, short structured questions and extended answers Students will study physical topics including: Tectonic processes and hazards Landscape systems, processes and change - Coasts The water cycle and water insecurity , • The carbon cycle and energy security Paper 2 - Human Geography 30% A level 2 hour 15 min exam, short structured questions and extended answers - Students will study human topics including: Globalisation Diverse places Diverse places Superpoyees Superpowers Clabel development and compations.
+Hymney Bights Health Global development and connections - Human Rights, Health Human Rights, Health and Intervention